sloede/cxx11tests/README.md

 Especially in scientific computing, users are often stuck with whatever compiler and compiler version the vendors of a supercomputer deem to be fit for their machines.
-This can be very frustrating if a reasarch code is to be ported to C++11, and nobody knows which compilers will still be able to compile the code.
-For that reason, this test suite was created to give the users a straightforward tool for the path to C++11.
+This can be very frustrating if a reasarch code is to be ported to C++11, and it is tedious to find out which compilers will still be able to compile the code.
+For that reason, this test suite was created to give users a straightforward tool for the path to C++11.

-Installation & Requirements
+Requirements & Installation
 ---------------------------

-There really is no installation of cxx11tests necessary.
-The following software packages are needed to run cxx11tests:
+The following software packages are needed to run the tests:

 *   Python 3 (>= 3.3)
 *   GNU Make
 *   any C++ compiler

+There is no installation necessary, just obtain cxx11tests and you are good to go.

 Usage